GeoscienceAustralia/sira/_sources/ch02_concept.rst.txt

 -  **Level 1 : Infrastructure Network**

-   This is the top level of interconnected infrastructure systems where infrastructure facilities are connected to form a network or networks.
+   This is the top level of interconnected infrastructure systems where infrastructure facilities are connected to form a network or networks.|br|

 -  **Level 2 : Infrastructure Facility**

-   The concept of facilities used in this framework map closely to the typology of macro-components as defined in the Synerg-G program :cite:`SynerG2010,Pitilakis-etal-2014`, and align with the definition systems as defined in :cite:`Rinaldi-etal-2001`.
+   The concept of facilities used in this framework map closely to the typology of macro-components as defined in the Synerg-G program :cite:`SynerG2010,Pitilakis-etal-2014`, and align with the definition systems as defined in :cite:`Rinaldi-etal-2001`.|br|

 -  **Level 3 : Infrastructure Microcomponent**

-   This concept of components map closely to the typology of micro-components as defined in the Synerg-G program :cite:`SynerG2010,Pitilakis-etal-2014`, and align with the definition of subsystems as defined in :cite:`Rinaldi-etal-2001`.
+   This concept of components map closely to the typology of micro-components as defined in the Synerg-G program :cite:`SynerG2010,Pitilakis-etal-2014`, and align with the definition of subsystems as defined in :cite:`Rinaldi-etal-2001`.|br|

 This applies to discussions on a *complete* that is responsible for delivering some service.
 This also applies to classification of assets,